 Few of these offers ever lead to actual income.
 Instead, they’re liable to leave you with a lighter bank account or even heavily in debt.

 Typical ploys invite you to get to work stuffing envelopes, processing billing forms for medical offices, filling out online surveys, doing typing or data entry, or assembling crafts.
-The common thread is that you’ll be asked to pay something upfront for supplies, certifications, coaching or client leads.
-In return you may get a load of useless information, or nothing at all, or a demand that you place more ads to recruit more people into the scheme.
+The common thread is that you’ll be asked to pay something upfront for supplies, certifications, coaching or client leads — or sent a check to cover such expenses, which turns out to be bogus.